limorl/monorepo-python-sample/README.md

 curl https://8fwcdbjd95.execute-api.us-east-1.amazonaws.com/prod/hello/Danny
 ```

- Notice how when deployed remotely, the message returns with 5 exclamation points, according to the remote config.
+**NOTE:** When deployed remotely, the greeting message returns with 5 exclamation points, according to the remote config, but when running locally or on local stack, it is returned with a single exclamation point.